ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-build-network.md

 The process for creating a CA for an ordering service is identical to creating it for a peer.

 1. Navigate to the **Nodes** tab and click **Add Certificate Authority**.
-2. In this tutorial, we're creating nodes, so make sure the option to **Create a Certificate Authority**  is selected.
+2. In this tutorial, we're creating nodes, as opposed to importing them, so make sure the option to **Create a Certificate Authority**  is selected.
 Then click **Next**
 3. Give this CA a unique display name, `Ordering Service CA`.
 You're free to reuse the **CA administrator enroll ID** of `admin` and a secret of `adminpw`.
 As this is a different CA, this identity is distinct from the CA admin identity for created for the `Org1 CA`, even though the ID and secret are identical.
 4. The **Advanced deployment options** can be safely ignored for purposes of this tutorial.
 For more information about these options, see the links below.
    * [Database and replica sets](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-build-ha-ca#ibp-console-build-ha-ca-create) (Creating an HA CA)